 THE GREYHOUND DIARIES

-Singer-songwriter Doug Levitt has traveled over nearly 15 years and 150,000 Greyhound miles, writing songs, stories, and gathering images of fellow travelers struggling to get by.
-He has performed pieces of his Greyhound Diaries project at venues ranging from shelters, VAs, prison and ex-offender programs, to The Kennedy Center, Woody Guthrie Center, and Southern Poverty Law Center.
+Singer-songwriter Doug Levitt has traveled over 15 years and 150,000 Greyhound miles, writing songs, stories, and gathering images of fellow travelers struggling to get by.
+He has performed at venues ranging from prisons, VAs and shelters, to The Kennedy Center, Lincoln Center and the Woody Guthrie Center.

-The BBC recently produced a documentary for radio set around Levitt's project and the songs written about travelers he's met in transit.
-The Museum of Social Justice in Los Angeles mounted a large multimedia exhibition of his work in 2019.
+The BBC has followed Levitt's ongoing travels for radio documentaries set around his journeys and songs.
+The Museum of Social Justice in Los Angeles mounted a large multimedia exhibition of his work.

 Prior to his Greyhound project, Doug was a London-based foreign correspondent and filed dispatches from places such as Rwanda, Iran and Bosnia for, among others, CNN, NBC and ABC.
 A graduate of Cornell University, where he was a mentee of Carl Sagan's in Critical Thinking, Doug received a Fulbright Scholarship and earned his masters in Nationalism and Ethnic Conflict from the London School of Economics.
 Before that, he graduated from the Washington, DC public schools.

 He was made a fellow of the Royal Society of Arts and received a Speranza Foundation fellowship for his music.